-The Superintendent or designee shall maintain a record of all reported cases of sexual harassment to enable the district to monitor, address and prevent repetitive harassing behavior in its schools.
+In accordance with law, the Superintendent or designee shall maintain a record of all reported cases of sexual harassment to enable the district to monitor, address, and prevent repetitive harassing behavior in district schools.
+[BP 5145.7 October 2020 EC 200-262.4, 48900, 48900.2, 48904,

-All complaints and allegations of sexual harassment shall be kept confidential except as necessary to carry out the investigation or take other subsequent necessary action.
-[BP 5145.7 June 2003; EC 200-262.4, 48900.2, 48904, 48980; CC 51.9, 1714.1; 5 CCR 4900-4965; 20 USC 1681-1688; Title VI; Title VII; 34 CFR 106.1-106.71]
+48980, 48985; CC 51.9, 1714.1; GC 12950.1; 5 CCR 4600-4670, 4900-4965; FERPA; 20 USC 1092, 1221, 1681-1688; 34 USC 12291; 42 USC 1983; Title VI; Title VII; 34 CFR 106.1-106.82]

-■ Complaints Regarding Discrimination, Harassment, Intimidation, Bullying, Exceptional Needs Students, Categorical Programs, Federally Funded Programs
+Complaints Regarding Discrimination, Harassment, Intimidation, Bullying, Exceptional Needs Students, Categorical Programs, Federally Funded Programs

-The district shall follow uniform complaint procedures when addressing complaints alleging unlawful discrimination, harassment, or bullying against any protected individual or group identified under Board Policy, Education Code, California Code of Regulations, Penal Code, or Government Code including actual or perceived race, color, ancestry, historically associated racial traits, nationality, national origin, immigration status, ethnicity, ethnic group identification, age, religion, marital or parental status, physical or mental disability, sex, sexual orientation, gender, gender identity, gender expression, or on the basis of a person's association with a person or group with one or more of these actual or perceived characteristics in any district program or activity that receives or benefits from state financial assistance.
+The district prohibits the following, and shall follow uniform complaint procedures when addressing complaints alleging unlawful discrimination, harassment, or bullying against any protected individual or group identified under Board Policy, Education Code, California Code of Regulations, Penal Code, or Government Code including actual or perceived race, color, ancestry, historically associated racial traits, nationality, national origin, immigration status, ethnicity, ethnic group identification, age, religion, marital status, pregnancy, parental status, physical or mental disability, medical condition, sex, sexual orientation, gender, gender identity, gender expression, genetic information, or on the basis of a person's association with a person or group with one or more of these actual or perceived characteristics in any district program or activity that receives or benefits from state financial assistance.

+District is committed to equal opportunity for all individuals in education and in employment.
 The District shall promote programs that ensure non-discriminatory practices in all District activities.
-Information about district programs and services and links to community and statewide resources related to discrimination, harassment, sexual harassment, intimidation, bullying, hate behavior are available on the Districts website at www.emuhsd.org.
+Information about district programs and services and links to community and statewide resources related to: suicide prevention; sex discrimination including Title IX information; hate violence; sexual harassment including the District's Policy (also included in this booklet); harassment, intimidation, bullying; and cyberbullying including social-media bullying are available on the Districts website at www.emuhsd.org.
 You may contact your school's office or the District office to obtain a free copy of the district's complaint procedures.
-If you want further details in this regard, or wish to file a complaint, please contact the District's Uniform Complaint Officer.
+If you want further details in this regard, or if you believe your or your child(ren) have been subjected to the above and wish to file a complaint, please contact the District official responsible for compliance with Title V, Title VI, Title IX, § 504, and Uniform Complaints.
 The Governing Board designates the following compliance officer(s) to receive and investigate all complaints and ensure district compliance with law: